DJ Tunez: Early life

 Michael Babatunde Adeyinka was born on May 10, 1989, and raised in South Brooklyn.
 His dream began after DJing his local church's Christmas parties as a teen.
 This eventually grew into paid gigs DJing church members' events such as birthday parties and weddings.

 His African community in South Brooklyn began to take a fancy to his ability to play music with an afrobeats and dancehall-inspired atmosphere; the attention encouraged him to throw parties around the city.

 Career

 In 2016, DJ Tunez collaborated with Wande Coal to release 'Iskaba', which was listed in Okayafrica's Best Songs of 2017.

 A Black Friday "Blackout" party from DJ Tunez brought about 1,700 people to Queens' Amazura Concert Hall in November 2019.

 Featured as a guest panelist at a business forum held at Columbia University in 2019, Adeyinka joined other leaders in the music industry to discuss the business of art and literature on the African continent.
 The panel was moderated by special guest design and technology executive Olufeko.

+In December 2025, DJ Tunez emerged as one of Nigeria’s most streamed DJs on Spotify, amassing over 3.55 million monthly listeners and ranking among Africa’s top DJs, while his collaborative project South Gidi received widespread acclaim across clubs and social media platforms.